-- 1 For adjacent imperfections, see Clause 6.2.3. - 2 Undercut less than 0.5 mm in depth should be disregarded. - 3 Where these allowances for overlap and surface pores are detrimental to any surface treatment, they may not be acceptable. - 4 For a welding procedure qualification, the assessment of the test piece for compliance with the permissible levels of imperfections should be done with the aid of the macro test specimen.
-For calculation of the loss of cross-sectional area, internal imperfections are estimated from the macro test specimen. - 5 For the calculation of the loss of cross-sectional area, all relevant surface imperfections shall be included.
-Where lack of root fusion is evident, the inspector is required to assess the approximate depth of the imperfection.
-The macro test specimen from the welding procedure qualification may need examination for this purpose. - 6 The cumulative length of intermittent undersize fillet welds shall not exceed 10% of the length of the weld.
+- 2 For a welding procedure qualification, the assessment of the test piece for compliance with the permissible levels of imperfections specified in this Table should be done with the aid of the macro test specimen.
+For calculation of the loss of cross-sectional area, internal imperfections are estimated from the macro test specimen. - 3 For the calculation of the loss of cross-sectional area, all relevant surface imperfections shall be included.
+Where lack of root fusion is evident, the inspector shall assess the approximate depth of the imperfection.
+The macro test specimen from the welding procedure qualification may need examination for this purpose. - 4 The angle between the plane tangential to the weld bead surface at the toe and the plane through the line PQ shall be less than or equal to 15°.
+Slightly concave welds shall be acceptable provided the design throat thickness requirement is fulfilled.
+This requirement also applies for the angle between the tangential planes between multi-runs.

+5 The cumulative length (ΣL) of intermittent undersize fillet welds shall not exceed 10% of the length of the weld.